-- Mobile vs Desktop Units: They allow you to set up mobile & desktop ad units, then only trigger one or the other based on the end user's device.
+Mobile vs Desktop Units: They allow you to set up mobile & desktop ad units, then only trigger one or the other based on the end user's device.
 As of right now most pages on our site only show an ad in the right rail sidebar of the desktop version of the site.

-- Dynamic Ad Reloading: Ad networks they are partnered with like Google have limits on how many ads can be displayed on a page.
+Dynamic Ad Reloading: Ad networks they are partnered with like Google have limits on how many ads can be displayed on a page.
 Clickio offers a feature which enables new & related ads to reload as readers scroll through an article, which makes it easier to monetize some of the longform articles I have published instead of publishing many short articles.
 For now we do not have display ads in the body content section of most pages of the site.

 Beyond integrating ads on limited number of pages, the only ways in which users are tracked are as follows:

 - If someone emails us, we receive whatever they email.